 Vitamin D Metabolism

 Magnesium helps activate the enzymes that allow vitamin D to be absorbed in the body.
 It has also been shown to help reverse vitamin D resistance.
 “Magnesium is crucial in supporting the proteins that transport vitamin D in the blood,” says Andrea Rosanoff, PhD, director of research and science information outreach at the Center for Magnesium Education & Research in Pahoa, Hawaii.
+(Learn more about vitamin D at “Vitamin D: What You Need to Know“.)

 Half of your body’s magnesium is stored in the bones, and the mineral is key to every aspect of bone health.
 It influences the activities of cells that are responsible for breaking down bone tissue (osteoclasts), as well as those needed for building new bone (osteoblasts).
 “Many people think that calcium alone contributes to bone health, but magnesium is just as important to treat osteoporosis,” says Carolyn Dean, MD, ND, author of The Magnesium Miracle.
 “It keeps the bones supple so they are less likely to break.”
+(We often forget about our skeletal system, but it is essential to our health.
+See “How to Strengthen Your Bones” to learn how to improve its strength.)

 “Magnesium is an electrolyte we can’t live without — and it seems we can’t sleep without it, either,” says Levitan.
 The mineral has the important job of helping us get high-quality slumber.
 Block says that it may help stimulate neurotransmitter receptors that affect how our brains relax and fall asleep.
 “It also helps reduce leg and muscle cramps, which can keep people up at night,” she says.